How to Cancel a Merchant Services Contract

 2. You were misled by the representative who sold you the contract in regards to pricing, contract length, cancellation terms, etc. Of course, to prove that you were misled, this information must have been in writing, otherwise you’ll have no recourse.
 Just like scenario one, there is a time limit on when you can make these claims against a processor, so bring it up as soon as you catch wind.

-3. In rare cases, it is possible that a new processor will be willing to pay your early cancellation fee from the contract you’re trying to get out of.
+3. In rare cases, it is possible that a new processor will be willing to pay your early termination fee from the contract you’re trying to get out of.
 If you’re lucky enough to have an offer like this, make sure to take it!
 Just make sure you won’t have any of the same problems with your new processor to avoid going through all of this again.

-4. The final situation isn’t a great one to be in, but if you’re going out of business you can get out of early cancellation fees.
+4. The final situation isn’t a great one to be in, but if you’re going out of business you can get out of early termination fees.
 Many cancellation fees are based on “liquidated damages,” or how much the processor would expect to receive from you had you completed the original contract.

 Even if you do fall into one of these categories however, you won’t be able to just walk away from your processor without some sort of fight.
 You also will need to seek legal help to prove any of these scenarios, so make sure to factor those costs into your decision making.

-Best Cancellation Practices
+Best Cancellation Practices to Avoid Early Termination Fees

 If none of those claims pertain to you, it’s going to be harder to get out of your contract.
 However, every contract is different, so there really is no harm in assessing your options.
 If you turn to the internet, you may come across the advice to simply cancel your merchant account to cut off the money at the source.
 We cannot say that is never an option (if your processor is disregarding their end of the contract and charging you ridiculously high fees, it may be the best way to get their attention at the very least), but hardly is it ever the right option.
 Processors can find other ways to charge you—which will put your personal assets at risk—and they could pursue legal action for this breach.
 Instead, follow these practices to ease your cancellation process: